AskBid/note/plutus_env.md

 ## Upgrades

->If you already have `cardano-node` repo from previous built, you should be able torebuild with a new version with:
+>If you already have `cardano-node` repo from previous built, you should be able to rebuild with a new version with:
 >```
 >git fetch --all --recurse-submodules --tags
 >git tag